 We offer several series of sample sets for use with HAUPTWERK each of which is designed to cater for a different section of the market.

-The Georgian Series was developed to recreate the sound of instruments that were to be found in England from the time of the Restoration (Charles II) up until the beginning of the reign of Queen Victoria.
-Most of the Royal dynasty of this period was dominated by kings with the name of George hence the use of the name "Georgian".
+The Georgian Series was developed with stops chosen from English instruments from the time of the Restoration (Charles II) up until the beginning of the reign of Queen Victoria.
+Since most of the Royal dynasty of this period was dominated by kings with the name of George the use of the name "Georgian" was chosen.
 This period was also known for its furniture design and architecture.
-With the advent of the Victorian age, the Industrial Revolution and its accompanying technology, pipe organ sound and design changed considerably especially with the new tonal directions taken by Father Willis and many others.
+Unlike the instruments in the Victorian period that followed, organs from this time are characterised by a gentler, less forced sound.
+With the advent of the Victorian age, the Industrial Revolution and its accompanying technology, pipe organ sound and design changed considerably and new tonal directions developed by Father Willis and many others resulted in some of the "olde English" sound character being lost from many instruments.
 For further details of specifications and rationale please click on the last button at the right hand side

 The Studio Series was designed for home use or in buildings where there is little or no ambience in terms of acoustics.
 Developed and created from our original dry samples these sets are presented with a convolved reverberation and pipe placement.
 Silver Octopus were the first to offer HW sample sets based on this concept.
 The advantages of this technique over conventional "wet samples" are the complete control of reverberation and physical positioning of the pipes without external influencing factors.
 Virtually any acoustic environment can be accommodated as well as any pipe arrangement or positioning.